UBC-SBME/Coding-Bootcamp/LESSON4/2. ArrayList/README.md

 ## Enter ArrayList
+This is another implementation of a "resizable array" in Java.
+The beauty of object oriented programming is you do not need to know exactly how this is implemented to work with it, you just have to trust the description of the public methods.
+If you'd like to know the exact implementation you can look in the Java docs or asking on Piazza / Office hours.

 Traditionally, whenever we have worked with arrays in Java, they have always been a fixed size that we can't change.
 But to create **dynamic** and **mutable** arrays, we can use Java's `ArrayList`.

 The biggest advantages of using an `ArrayList` are: